 Meteorological Masterclass video presentation now available

-Many thanks to everyone who joined us last week (30 September) for our second presentation in the Meteorological Masterclass Series - Winter Storms in European Weather and Climate.
+Many thanks to everyone who joined us yesterday (16 September) for our first ever presentation in the Meteorological Masterclass Series - Winter Storms in European Weather and Climate.
 This series is a partnership between the Royal Meteorological Society and the University of Reading to provide additional training and continuing professional development for professionals who work in Meteorology and Climate Science.

-For anyone who was not able to join us, or who may want to watch back, you can now view Len’s presentation on our YouTube channel here.
-We have had lots of great feedback already and we will be accepting questions about the presentation via email@example.com until Thursday 8 October.
+For anyone who was not able to join us, or who may want to watch back, you can now view Helen’s presentation on our YouTube channel below.
+We have had lots of great feedback already and we will be accepting questions about the presentation via firstname.lastname@example.org until Thursday 24 September.

 Wednesday 14 October: Subseasonal predictions for European winter